 Batabano may be named after the sea turtles of the Cayman Islands, but there's no staying in your shell at this lively annual Carnival celebration celebrated everywhere in the Caymans but especially on Grand Cayman, which hosts the biggest jouvert celebration and masquerade parades.
 As in Trinidad, home of the biggest Carnival of all, visitors can take part in the parades (for a fee) and also join in the fun with pre- and post-Carnival parties, winding down on a beautiful local beach to sleep off all of the fun.

-One of our favorite Caribbean events begins each year with a invasion by sea as a pair of pirate ships sail into the George Town harbor to take the local governor captive.
+One of our favorite Caribbean events begins each year with an invasion by sea as a pair of pirate ships sails into the George Town harbor to take the local governor captive.
 You'll be captivated by 10 days worth of swashbuckling fun including fireworks, concerts, road and swim races, the naming of a festival king and queen, parades, and even an ill-fated cardboard boat race.